muxyz/website/index.md

 <h2>Mission</h2>

 <p>
-The <a href="/network">Network</a> will create significant financial liquidity for a number of people, however, there is another demographic who will not be so privileged.
+Our <a href="/network">Network</a> will create significant financial liquidity for a number of people, however, there is another demographic who will not be so privileged.
 For those people, we want to ensure they are also benefitting from our efforts.
 </p>